sgibson91/binderhub-deploy/README.md

 This script will print the JupyterHub logs to the terminal for debugging.
 It reads from `config.json` in order to get the BinderHub name.
-It then finds the JupyterHub pod and prints the logs.

 ### info.sh

-The script will print the IP addresses of both the JupyterHub and the BinderHub to the terminal.
+The script will print the pod status of the cluster and the IP addresses of both the JupyterHub and BinderHub to the terminal.
 It reads the BinderHub name from `config.json`.

 ### teardown.sh

 This script will purge the Helm release, delete the Kubernetes namespace and then delete the Azure Resource Group containing the computational resources.
+It will read the namespaces from `config.json`.
 The user should check the [Azure Portal](https://portal.azure.com/#home) to verify the resources have been deleted.

 ## Azure Deployment